Best Sander for Deck Refinishing

 My Thoughts

 The DeWalt DWE6423K Random Orbit Sander is a well-engineered little machine.
-It’s nowhere near as fast as a belt sander, but it’s one of the faster random orbital sanders around.
+It’s nowhere near as fast as a belt sander, but it’s one of the faster random orbital sanders around and great for decks.
 Ultimately, if you want to avoid belt sanding – go with this DeWalt sander.

 The Skil 7510-01 Belt Sander is a bit more compact than the Makita belt sander which can be convenient for tight spaces.
 It has a smaller, 3” x 18” belt, with a correspondingly smaller 7-amp motor.